mooxphp/moox/packages/jobs/README.md

 Managing Job Queues, Failed Jobs and Batches in Filament.

 Alternative to Laravel Horizon, if you use the database driver for queues.
 Nice addon to Laravel Horizon, if you use Redis.
-See [Limitations](#limitations) below for more information.
+See [Limitations](#limitations) below for more information about Redis, Amazon SQS and Beanstalkd compatibility.
 More information about Laravel Job Queues and how Moox Jobs works in our [Jobs for Beginners Guide](#jobs-for-beginners).

 ## Requirements